STARTALK 2014 Summer Chinese Teacher Training Program at Hunter College: The Blended Model

 - Participate in the program.

 - Receive scholarships upon completion of the courses.
+The scholarship amount will be determined based on the availability of funding.

 Applications will be reviewed on a rolling basis until all the seats are filled.